MarkYarchak/MarkYarchak/README.md

 I'm a professional Full Stack JavaScript Engineer with great experience in the area.

+Tech stack: JavaScript • TypeScript • Vue • Nuxt.js • Node.js • Express • MongoDB • Docker • AWS • Nginx • Bash

 ✅ I build websites and services with different levels of complexity.\
-✅ I create applications architecture.\
+✅ I develop from apps scratch to deployment with robust architecture.\
-✅ The kings of apps I develop: SPA, SSR, PWA, API servers, etc.
+✅ The kings of apps I create: SPA, SSR, PWA, API servers, etc.\

-❌ I don't create UI/UX design.\
+✅ I provide DevSecOps and SEO.

 ❌ I don't work on CMS.

-📫 Use the contacts below to get in touch.
-I'll be glad to consult you.
+📫 Contact me on https://markyarchak.com.
+I will be glad to consult you!

 <!--
 **MarkYarchak/MarkYarchak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.